Haris3243/hatzner-kube-cluster/README.md

-# How to Deply Kubernetes Cluster on Hatzen Cloud
+# How to Deply Kubernetes Cluster on Hatzner Cloud

 In this guide we will setup the kubernetes cluster on the hatzen cloud from scratch.